michaeldello/create/README.md

 This is a generic framework for allowing a developer to quickly iterate on their work, all in one step.

 The executive is divided into stages, each with a particular objective for development, e.g., build, document, test, analyze.
 In each case, configuration files are read to decide how to proceed with execution.
-A simple way to think of this is a "CI/CD Lite" executive, whose configurable nature allows it to be as simple or as complex for personal software development automation.
+A simple way to think of this is a "CI/CD Lite" executive, whose configurable nature allows it to be as simple or as complex as needed for personal software development automation.

 ## Features